Commissioner for Ethical Standards in Public Life in Scotland: Commissioner for Ethical Standards in Public Life (2013–present)

-The post was changed to the Commissioner for Ethical Standards in Public Life by the Public Services Reform (Commissioner for Ethical Standards in Public Life in Scotland etc.) Order 2013, legislation which came into force on 1 July 2013.
+The post was changed to the Commissioner for Ethical Standards in Public Life by the Public Services Reform (Commissioner for Ethical Standards in Public Life in Scotland etc.) Order 2013 (SSI 2013/197), legislation which came into force on 1 July 2013.
 Prior to that there were separate pieces of legislation to deal with complaints and investigations.
 The commissioner's role in public standards is legislated for in the Ethical Standards in Public Life etc. (Scotland) Act 2000, Scottish Parliamentary Standards Commissioner Act 2002 and the Public Appointments and Public Bodies etc. (Scotland) Act 2003.

 Stuart Allan became the commissioner for ethical standards in public life in July 2013.
 Bill Thomson was appointed as Commissioner and Accountable Officer with effect from 1 April 2014.

 The commissioner is responsible for reporting breaches of the Code of Practice to the Scottish ministers.
 The commissioner also has the power to direct the Scottish ministers to delay making appointments where the Code of Practice has been breached, and refer the matter to the Scottish Parliament.
 The Scottish Parliamentary Corporate Body has a statutory responsibility for appointment of the commissioner, with the agreement of the Scottish Parliament.

 The position is currently held by Ian Bruce, who was first appointed as the Acting Commissioner in April 2021 and is now appointed as the Ethical Standards Commissioner from 1 March 2023.
 Parliament approved the appointment of Ian Bruce to take up the full-time post of Commissioner for a fixed term of 6 years.
 Ian Bruce has had over 15 years of specialist experience, being appointed the public appointments manager under previous Public Appointments Commissioners for Scotland.
 In that capacity he recruited, trained and managed the contracts of public appointments advisers, dedicated professionals with expertise in recruitment and selection and equality and diversity, who represent the independent Commissioner on selection panels to identify new board members.
 Ian Bruce succeeds Caroline Anderson.